zeroc-ice/ice/csharp/BuildInstructions.md

     MSBuild msbuild\ice.proj /p:Configuration=Release-Managed

-## Nuget packages
+## NuGet packages

-To create a Nuget package for the distribution use the following command:
+To create a NuGet package for the distribution use the following command:

-    MSbuild msbuild\ice.proj /t:NugetPack
+    MSbuild msbuild\ice.proj /t:NuGetPack

 This will create `zeroc.ice.net\zeroc.ice.net.nupkg`.